fcfort/betterment-pdf-to-csv/README.md

 ## On rounding and number of shares

-Betterment seems to rounds the number of shares transacted and internally record more precision.
+Betterment seems to round the number of shares transacted and internally record more precision.
 I have seen on my statement the
 following: